fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 # BACnet/IT Tutorial

+__In this tutorial you will learn how to develop applications using our new BACnet/IT stack.__

 ## What we do

-__In this tutorial you will learn how to develop applications using our new BACnet/IT stack.__

 Consider the following figure:
 <img src="images/overview.png" width="80%">.

 We will create two applications with each two simulated bacnet devices (yellow and green).
-Both applications will extend the abstract class AbstractApplication, which is not shown in the figure, AbstractApplication provides base functionality to the applications.
+Both applications will extend the abstract class __AbstractApplication__, which is not shown in the figure, __AbstractApplication__ provides base functionality to the applications.
 Each application uses an ASE to communicate with other applications.
 The ASE component is given but has to be configured.
-Therefore, we will create a __Configurator__ (blue).
+Therefore, we will create the class __Configurator__ (blue).

 The __configurator__ has four fundamental tasks:

-1. Initialize the necessary BACnet/IT components.
+1. Initialize the necessary BACnet/IT ASE components.
-2. Link the Applications with the corresponding communication stacks. (in figure: ASE, white).
+2. Link the two applications with the corresponding communication stacks. (in figure: ASEs, white).
-3. Link the available Transport Bindings (gray) to the ASE.
+3. Link the available Transport Bindings (gray) to the ASEs.
-4. Enfore communication between devices.
+4. Enforce communication between devices.

-As mentioned in point 4, after the setup, we let communicate device 1001 (yellow) with device 2001 (green) and vice versa.
+As mentioned in point 4, after the setup of the classes, we let communicate device 1001 (yellow) with device 2001 (green) and vice versa.

 Note further, the two interfaces __ApplicationService__ and __ChannelConfiguration__ and remember the two commandments:
 1. The Applications's view of ASE is ApplicationService.